57xv/Glasscord/README.md

 # Glasscord
-A clean, mordern and rounded Liquid Glass inspired Discord Theme.
+A clean, modern, and rounded Liquid Glass inspired Discord theme with smooth animations.